Adopt a stone

 Time and the elements have, however, taken their toll.
 The long-term future of this glorious example of gothic architecture depends upon a continuous programme of repair and renovation.
 As part of a continuous programme of repair and renovation, the cathedral stonemasons have worked on the east elevation of the Cathedral.

-To support the fabric appeal, the Development Office is appealing to individuals to 'Adopt a Stone'.
+To support the fabric appeal, Exeter Cathedral is appealing to individuals to 'Adopt a Stone'.
 By adopting an existing stone you will help to provide an income towards the cost of replacing damaged stones.
 Each stone adopted is recorded as part of the Cathedral's permanent archive, and each adoptee receives a certificate and an architectural diagram showing their specific stone.

 There are a variety of stones to be adopted: